Noah-Huppert/role-bot/DESIGN.md

 - Add and remove a set of Discord roles as a non-admin
 - Discover existing roles
 - Create new roles as an admin
+- Delete roles as an admin
+- Edit existing roles as an admin

 # User Experience
 Discord slash commands will be used to invoke the bot.